Are you the eco-friendliest person in your home?

 - Host a meeting to create new house rules.

 - To avoid eye rolling and the “groan zone” — where people get irritated and bring low energy — provide food and drink.

 - Hold space.
 Listen more, talk less and ask questions.
 Trust that you know enough to lead!

 - Ask each person in the home to contribute at least one new house rule.
 No rule is too small or too big.
 (The solutions already in them will surprise you.)

 - Write the rules down and post for all to see.
 Use sticky notes on a dedicated wall or bulletin board.

 - Set dates for new house rule implementation (consider offering a prize or incentive).

-- If competition suits your family, make it a challenge.
+- If competition suits your household, make it a challenge.
 Who can save the most water?
 Whose house rule most reduced the power bill?

-- Challenge your relatives to do the same or invite the neighbours to play along.
+- Challenge your friends and relatives to do the same or invite the neighbours to play along.

 - Be open to the idea that things will turn out better than planned!